gazebosim/sdf_tutorials/spec_model_kinematics/tutorial.md

 Its full documentation can be found [here](http://sdformat.org/spec?ver=1.4&elem=joint).

+There are several different types of joints that can be specified in the `type` attribute.
 The supported joint types are listed below along with the number of degrees of freedom remaining between the two links.